kdubasov/react-tours/README.md

 # React-tips 👩‍🏫🆘🔖

+## Currently the library is in testing mode, please use it in production mode of your projects!
+In the coming days, the library will be completely covered with autotests and tested in production builds of large projects!
+Thanks for understanding!

 🎉 A library for creating step-by-step hints in your applications ([Click to open in npm](https://www.npmjs.com/package/react-custom-tours))

 ### Preview GIF: